mangojuicejs/mangojuice/README.md

 **`this.call(fetch, 'www.google.com/search')`** is the task.
 This was inspired by `redux-saga` and needed to achive two goals:

 * it creates a task cancellation point and
 * it makes easier to test a task (you can pass some testing `call` func in a context which will mock results of `call`s).

 If some task marked as `execLatest`, then only one async fucnction can be executing at one point in time.
+So, if you will execute the task while another one already executing, then exucuting task will be canceled and the new one will be started.

 ### All together – Main Block
 ```js